Consensys/quorum/docs/Features/import-export.md

 ### Node Restore (Import)

-Restore functionality mimics original `geth import` command but requires a stricter set of arguments, as well as, corresponding transaction manager.
+Restore functionality mimics original `geth import` command but requires transaction manager environment variable.
-Quorum import must run on a new node with a new `--datadir` before `geth init` has been executed.
-Restore supports arbitrary number of import files (at least 1) and a mandatory genesis file.
+Quorum import must run on a new node with an initialized `--datadir` after `geth init` has been executed.
+Restore supports arbitrary number of import files (at least 1).

 !!! warning
     If private transactions are used in the chain data, Private Transaction Manager process for the original exported node must be running on the PTM ipc endpoint during import chain.
 Otherwise, nil pointer exceptions will be raised.

 ##### Sample command